 If you're invited to a wedding, chances are good you're going to fly.
 "There really is no such thing as a hometown wedding anymore," says Jung Lee, who owns the event design firm Fete, as well as a store in New York, Jung Lee NY.
 "People are always flying in from somewhere."

-How to save: If you have points or miles saved up on a credit card, this could be a good time to use them.
+How to save: If you have airline loyalty points saved up, this could be a good time to use them.
 Use apps and websites to help find the best deals, long before you need to go.

 If you're heading out of town for a wedding, you'll definitely need a place to stay.
 The average US hotel rate during peak wedding season last year (June-October) was around $125 per night.
 If the wedding is in a big city like New York or Los Angeles, you'll likely pay more.

 How to save: Andrea Freeman, a New York-based event planner, likes to remind people that couples often reserve a block of rooms at a discounted rate for out-of-town guests, while single guests can save by sharing a hotel room with pals.
 "And don't forget about Airbnb, which has pretty competitive rates and you can split the cost with friends," says Freeman.

 The average cost of a woman's dress in 2016 was around $128 for a non-formal dress.
 Formal gowns usually start at around $250, while renting a suit or a tux for a man can run about $200, with designer suits costing as much as $400.